 Do I have to sign an agreement for PSCS with Manitoba?

 Yes.
 In order to receive PSCS, each PSE must enter into a written Participation Agreement with Manitoba.
 The Participation Agreement requires each PSE to abide by the provisions contained in the PSE Agreement.
 Development of the Participation Agreement is underway by Manitoba and will be provided to PSEs.
 Manitoba will contact each PSE, prior to their transition to PSCS, and ensure that a Participation Agreement has been finalized.

 What is the cost of PSCS subscriber fees?

-PSCS service fees have not yet been finalized.
-A fee model is being developed and once finalized, the fees will be communicated to PSEs.
+PSCS subscriber fees have not yet been finalized.
+A fee model is being developed by Manitoba and once finalized the fees will be communicated to PSEs.
 Fees are presently forecasted to be similar to existing FleetNet subscriber fees.
 The PSE will be billed directly by Bell on behalf of Manitoba for use of PSCS.

 Will existing FleetNet radios work on PSCS?

 Requests for information about existing radios and if they can be upgraded to work on PSCS should be directed to your radio supplier or through Bell.
 For additional information, please refer to the PSCS approved radio list found in the Bell Subscriber Equipment Information Guide.

 Where can I purchase radios?